tls13contribution/tls13/fig-1_fig-4/README.md

 # How To Make Figure 4

 ## 1. Extract the TLS 1.3 connections from daily crawled data
+- You can get the dataset at https://virginia.box.com/s/87fvynxfuz5zqxwnaxd4mqnm9hiq0obu
+- You can also get the extracted connections in the TLS 1.3 Connections directory of the above storage.

 ## 2. Run the platform identification script with the following options
 - The script will generate two output files.
 One is a file that contains all the domains with their classification results (first party/third party).
 The other is a file that contains the daily ratio of the first party to the third party domains.